The Sacrament of Penance

 Intended Audience

-This work is ideal for Catholics who desire to deepen their understanding of confession, return to the sacrament after years away, or prepare more seriously for a good and thorough confession.
-It is equally suited for catechists, clergy, and serious students of theology seeking a traditional and doctrinally rich treatment of the sacrament.
+This work is ideal for Catholics who want to deepen their understanding of confession, return to the sacrament after years away, or prepare for a more serious and fruitful examination of conscience.

 FAQs